UMDLARS/space_invaders/README.md

 # Space Invaders
-This is a game created for UMDCYL using the [https://github.com/UMDCYL/CYLGame](CYLGame Framework).
+This is a game created for UMDCYL using the [CYLGame Framework](https://github.com/UMDCYL/CYLGame).
 ## Getting Started
 This project requires python 3.5 or greater.
 To install dependencies run